jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 To view the entire document and a list of other downloaded files, navigate to the paperclip icon located on the top toolbar.
 <img width="958" alt="day21-10d" src="https://github.com/user-attachments/assets/8c73a11f-1c5c-483b-bbe5-ee932665b75f" />

+The exfiltration stage is often the primary objective in many cyberattacks, particularly those driven by espionage, fraud, or ransomware.
+Successful exfiltration allows the attacker to capitalize on the stolen data, whether for financial gain, competitive advantage, or further malicious actions.
+Additionally, it can significantly harm the targeted organization in terms of financial loss, reputation damage, and regulatory consequences.

+#### Summary
+Mythic is a powerful framewrok.
+Please use it responsibly.